Taliesin West, Arizona Location

-Most of the students and many of the faculty and staff move to Taliesin in Spring Green, Wisconsin, the original site of the School of Architecture, for the summer term.
+The students and many of the faculty and staff move to Taliesin in Spring Green, Wisconsin, the original site of the School of Architecture, for the summer and start of the fall terms.
 The campus comprises over 600 acres of rolling hills and fertile valleys adjacent to the scenic Wisconsin River.

 The main residential complex of Taliesin is augmented by the buildings of the Hillside School, the Midway Barn, the Tan-y-deri residence, and several smaller cottages.